 [15]

-Price-collection TSP (PCTSP): Not all the cities have to be visited, the goal is to to minimise the overall traveler’s distance while maximising the price collected earned when visiting a city.
+Price-collection TSP (PCTSP): Not all the cities have to be visited, the goal is to minimise the overall traveler’s distance while maximising the price earned when visiting a city.
 [16]

 Stochastic TSP (STSP): The distances between the cities or the cost of travels are stochastic (ı.e random variables) rather than deterministic.
 [17]

-Dynamic TSP (DTSP): The problem can change over the times, that means that new cities can be added or distances between cities can change while the salesman has already started his journey.
+Dynamic TSP (DTSP): The problem can change over time, that means that new cities can be added or distances between cities can change while the salesman has already started his journey.
 [18]

 Generalised TSP (GTSP): The cities are grouped into clusters, the goal is to visit exactly one city from each cluster.
 [19]